-The final year of primary school is a period of great opportunity for the children.
-As role-models for the younger children, they take on increasing responsibility, for example as Playground Buddies, developing an enterprise project and Sports Leaders.
-They are expected to show growing independence and maturity as they prepare for transition to secondary school both in their learning and when participating in exciting events such as the Year 6 Kingswood residential and the Leavers’ Show.
-The range of activities allows each child the chance to excel, and children are always encouraged and challenged to focus on their own progress rather than to compare themselves with others.
+We grow in independence, showing respect and maturity as we prepare for transition to secondary school both in our learning and when participating in exciting events such as the Year 6 Kingswood residential and the Leavers’ Show(Summer Production).
+The range of activities allows us the chance to excel, aim high encourage and challenge us to be resilient, focussing on our own progress rather than to compare ourselves to others.

-An important part of our school year is the residential trip to Kingswood in the Summer Term, where the children experience exciting and challenging physical activities such as Jacobs ladder, canoeing and archery.
+An important part of our school year is the residential trip to Kingswood in the Summer Term, where children experience exciting and challenging physical activities such as Jacobs ladder, canoeing and archery.
 It provides an opportunity for the students to get to know their teaching team in an informal environment whilst developing greater independence.
-For many children – and teachers – it is the highlight of the year!
+For many of us – and teachers – it is the highlight of the year!

 The summer term is dominated by preparations for the Leavers’ Show (Summer production): making props, painting scenery, raising funds and designing costumes, selling tickets, and learning lines.
 Past productions have included shows based on ‘Aladdin’, ‘Peter Pan’ and ‘Alice In Wonderland’.
 As for this year’s show…… we’re not going to tell you yet!

 Values that are at the heart of Thurgoland